 A man had to be circumcised to be saved.
 This same idea is embodied in Covenant Theology which incorrectly tries to replace circumcision with infant baptism.
 Baptizing your babies put the baby into a so-called "Covenant of Grace" (a non-Biblical term) just as circumcision put a Jewish boy into the Abrahamic Covenant.
 This theological system doesn't make any sense.
 If New Testament baptism is the counterpart of Old Testament circumcision (and there is no verse that makes such a statement), then how can a girl "get into the covenant of grace?"
 No girls were circumcised in the Old Testament, yet they are supposed to be baptized to get into the "covenant of grace."
 Doesn't this break the type?
 If an Old Testament girl didn't (and couldn't) have to be circumcised, then why does she have to be baptized?
 A man also had to keep the law of Moses in order to be saved.
 Seventh Day Adventists and other legalistic, law-keeping groups promote something similar.
-They teach that your observance of the Law of Moses (especially the Jewish weekly Sabbath) proves you Are saved and that you love God.
+They teach that your observance of the Law of Moses (especially the Jewish weekly Sabbath) proves you are saved and that you love God.
+Their idea is that you are saved by grace but you are kept by the law.